check_json

 Usage

-Pass the plugin any number of Jq filters (with thresholds) and a JSON file.
+Pass the plugin any number of Jq filters (with thresholds) and a JSON source.
+The source can be either a file or an HTTP/S URI.

-Essentially, any valid Jq filter you can formulate which returns a numerical value for comparison against its thresholds will work.
+Essentially, any valid Jq filter you can formulate that returns a numerical value for comparison against its thresholds will work.

 The plugin will test the result of each filter against its thresholds and report accordingly.